doublesecretagency/craft-smartmap/README.md

 ## How to render a Google Map of your locations

+Add this Twig tag to your template:

     {{ craft.smartMap.map(locations, options) }}

-This will create a &lt;div&gt; tag which will automatically be used as a container for your Google Map.
-By default, the tag will have a "smartmap-mapcanvas" class
+... which will automatically render a container for your Google Map:

+    &lt;div class="smartmap-mapcanvas"&gt;&lt;/div&gt;

+There are several options available to customize your map:

     {% set locations = craft.entries.section('myLocations').find() %}
     {% set options = {